karmab/kcli/README.rst

 -  *diskthin* Value used when not specified in the disk entry.
 Defaults to true
 -  *diskinterface* Value used when not specified in the disk entry.
    Defaults to virtio.
-Could also be ide, if vm lacks virtio drivers
+Could also be ide, if VM lacks virtio drivers
 -  *nets* Array of networks.
 Defaults to ['default'].
 You can mix simple strings pointing to the name of your and more complex information provided as hash.
 For instance: